Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 ### Angled glitch

-This is a glitch that impacts your character's z-axis so that they gain a slight forward angle.
-As a side effect, your character sinks into the ground while doing attacks, especially attacks with lengthy, non-looping animations that feature a lot of forward movement.
+This is a glitch which impacts your character's z-axis so that they gain a slight forward angle.
+When angled, your character will sink into the ground when doing attacks.
+If you sink deep enough, you are able to go under walls!

-This can be a faster alternative to infinite jumping, and it comes in handy in many places around the game.
-However, you need a ladder to start this glitch, so you can't do it in every level.
+This trick is a useful alternative to infinite jumping for bypassing finite height obstacles.
+However, it has a few limitations as well.
+The biggest of them is that you need a ladder to give your character an angle, which means this glitch is not possible to do in every map.
+(Ladders are generally only present in maps adapted from Dynasty Warriors.)

-Not every character has attacks that are suitable for going under walls.
-Besides that, some walls are "thicker" than others and harder to breach.
-Thin garrison gates are the easiest walls to go under, whereas regular garrison walls are usually considered thick, and can only be breached by a handful of characters.

-Having more Agility on your weapon apparently makes it slightly harder to go under walls.

-There are two ways to start this glitch, but both require at the very least a ladder.
-First setup has you breaking out of the ladder with a Samurai-style musou.
-First, bring a Samurai-style character near a ladder.
-Start their Musou, get on a ladder and then let the timer of the Musou run out.
-At the end, the character will break out of the ladder climb, keeping the angle that they had while on the ladder.
+There are two ways to start this glitch.
+First setup requires a character with Samurai Warriors-style mechanics.
+If you are on a ladder when a Samurai-style musou runs out, the ladder climbing animation will become interrupted and the angle of the ladder gets stuck on your character, which starts the glitch.
+Second setup involves activating TTA while on a ladder.
+The idea is the same: TTA interrupts ladder climb while leaving your character angled.

-Another way to do a ladder break-out is to activate TTA while on a ladder.
-This allows you to use angled glitch with a larger variety of different teams, since you don't need to worry about having a Samurai-style character with you at all times.

-In some circumstances the TTA-setup might even be faster than a Samurai-musou setup, since certain characters like Wang Yuanji with a Confluence-weapon can get a full TTA-bar in just under a second by hitting a large crowd of enemies.
-However, as a drawback, when you use TTA on ladder, the TTA mode becomes active and you then need to find a way to end TTA early (with water, angled floor or a cutscene) or suffer a huge time loss when the TTA-timer runs out and you get that big flashy finishing blow cutscene.

-There's a tier list further below detailing which characters are best at angled wall breaching.
+Both setups have their ups and downs.
+The first setup with a Samurai-style musou has an unskippable 5-second long animation when you activate the musou.
+The setup has a negative synergy with Thrift characters because having Thrift extends the waiting period before your character's musou expires.
+Also, being out of musou can be an inconvenience if you're planning on using the Samurai-style character afterwards for combat or infinite jumping.

+The second setup with TTA requires you to fight some enemies to build a full TTA-bar.
+A character like Wang Yuanji with a Confluence on her weapon can build up a full TTA-bar with just a few attacks if you can find a thick crowd of enemies, so this isn't necessarily too big a problem.
+Another thing to watch out for is that after you activate TTA to start angled glitch, TTA will remain active in the background, resulting in a slow special attack cutscene soon unless you find a way to interrupt it first (using slippery surface or water).
+All these things considered, using Samurai-style musou is generally more convenient.

+It's possible to categorize obstacles into three different tiers of "thickness", i.e. how easy they are to pass under.
+Thin garrison gates are really simple to bypass.
+Sturdier gates are medium-thick, requiring you to go a bit deeper underground before you can actually clip past them.
+Some obstacles like garrison walls are very thick, and your character needs to be able to sink at least a few meters before they can clip all the way through.

+Angled glitch works especially well with attacks that have a non-looping, lengthy animation with a lot of forward movement.
+Some characters have a more convenient access to this kind of attacks, making them better candidates for angled glitching.
+There's a [tier list](#Character-tier-lists) down below which looks at this in more detail.

+Your character will remain angled until you complete the current level, load an interim save, get on another ladder or ride your horse.
+Not being able to use a horse is an especially big drawback in some run categories since this will slow down your navigation a lot.

+Angled glitch does not fully obsolete infinite jumping for general navigation purposes - for instance, you might want to jump up a steep cliff or over a large river in some level while angled.
+Being angled can make infinite jumping somewhat wonky, though, with certain characters like Yukimura Sanada becoming nearly unusable since their forward movement propels them heavily downwards.

+As a side note, Agility has a negative synergy with angled glitch and it makes it slightly harder for your character to breach walls.

 This glitch DOES work in the original Warriors Orochi 3.